 Traffic Flow

 Good interior decorating starts with how people move through the space.
-Ensure clear pathways of 3 feet minimum for major routes.
+Ensure clear pathways of at least 3 feet minimum for major routes.
 Don’t block natural paths between doors.
 Create conversation areas that don’t impede movement, and consider how children and pets use the space.

 Focal Points